 Here are some ideas, including a few no-brainers and also some you may not have thought of:

 And don't miss the comments below for more great lunch box ideas.

 - Cheese sticks are a hit with my kids.
 (Grass-fed is best!
 You'll likely have to buy some and cut them into pieces yourself.)

-- Other leftovers from last night’s dinner like a sprouted whole-wheat roll, or spaghetti or soup in a thermos, or leftover chicken strips, Leftover mac & cheese would probably go over well, too!
+- Other leftovers from last night's dinner like a sprouted whole-wheat roll, or spaghetti or soup in a thermos like this one, or leftover chicken strips, Leftover mac & cheese would probably go over well, too!

 - Crispy nuts – Recipe from Nourishing Traditions – it's a way to prepare various nuts to make them much healthier.

 - Yogurt, made with whole-milk only – it's getting easier to find these days now!
 Just watch the sugar content in the flavored yogurts.
 You could also add raisins or maple syrup onto plain yogurt.